 - 1949 — Supported the establishment of NATO.

 - 1952 — Established the National Security Agency.

 Yeah, all that is pretty inconsequential in comparison to his 1940-1941 term as Grand Master of the Masons of Missouri....

 Other Presidents who were Masons include three of the four considered to be worst presidents ever (so far):

-Warren Harding, widely agreed to have run the most spectacularly corrupt presidential administration ever.
+Warren Harding, widely agreed to have run the most spectacularly corrupt presidential administration ever, at least until the arrival of Donald Trump.
 Harding himself said that he was not fit to be President.

 James Buchanan, who led the country into the Civil War.